Consumer Price Index October 2024

-• Headline CPI inflation eased 0.1ppt to 2.4% year over year (y/y) – the lowest since February 2021 – while core CPI inflation rose a tick to 3.3% y/y – still near its lowest since April 2021.
+• Headline CPI inflation firmed 0.2 percentage points (ppt) to 2.6% year over year (y/y) – still near the lowest since February 2021 – while core CPI inflation held at 3.3% y/y – still near its lowest since April 2021.

-• We foresee headline CPI inflation closing the year around 2.3% and core CPI inflation just below 3% in December, but we note the risk from rising tensions in the Middle East pressuring oil and gasoline prices as well as the risk from hurricane distortions.
+• We foresee headline CPI inflation closing the year around 2.4% and core CPI inflation just below 3% in December.

 The views reflected in this article are the views of the author and do not necessarily reflect the views of Ernst & Young LLP or other members of the global EY organization.
 Moreover, remarks should be seen in the context of the time they were made.